remmievets/TestNodeServer/design.md

     - Display available Gandalf cards
     - Add to buttons, gandalf, yellow, use ring options outside of state
     - Play other yellow cards

+- Global buttons
+    - DEBUG
+        - If DBG was set
+        - END_BOARD
+        - RESTART
+        - RESHUFFLE
+    - Undo
+        - When undo queue is not empty
+    - use_ring
+        - When on a conflict board and ring is not yet used
+    - play Gandalf Card
+        - Anytime a player has > 5 shields
+    - Play Yellow Card
+        - Anytime